ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-support-tab.markdown

 Your support requests will be prioritized by their severity and your product plan.

 * Support for **Free** users
-  Our Free support includes full availability of your free cloud instance services, response to any connectivity issues, and your participation in mailing lists and forums.
+  Our Free support includes the availability of your free cloud instance services, response to any connectivity issues, and your participation in mailing lists and forums.
 * **Professional**
+  Paid products get all the support they need to get their instances up and running.
+  Additional monitoring of your system, focus on building better RavenDB applications, and architectural guidance.
-  We also support bug fixes, email and phone support, and access to RavenDB's core developers.
+  We also provide bug fixes, email and phone support, and access to RavenDB's core developers.
 * **Production**
-  Support is also 24/7 available for you.
+  24/7 Support.

 | **Tier** | **SLA** |
 | -- | -- |